Sarah Hentschel | Watson Goepel LLP

 Disability Law

-• Assisting with appeals during the appeals process
+• Assisting individuals with appeals during the appeals process

 • Bringing actions in court against insurance companies who wrongfully deny benefits